-Looking forward, cost pressures are forecast to outstrip available resources, given the rising costs caused by inflation, growth and associated demographic pressures combined with reduced levels of funding.
+Looking forward, cost pressures are forecast to outstrip available resources.
+This is because the rising costs caused by inflation, growth and associated demographic pressures combine with reduced levels of funding.
 Consequently, the Council needs to make significant savings to close the budget gap.

 Achieving these savings over the next five years will require the making of tough decisions on which services to prioritise.
 During the last few years services have made significant savings through increasing efficiency and targeting areas that are not our highest priority with the aim of minimising the impact on our service users.
-With no respite from the continuing cuts to our funding, we are now in an environment where any efficiencies to be made are minimal.
+With no respite from the continuing cuts to our funding, we are now in an environment where any remaining efficiencies to be made are likely to be minimal.
 We must accept therefore that more and more of the budget challenge will be met through service reductions.